vk3txd/nko-antenna-brief/docs/NKO_Propagation_Diversity.md

 What is rarely questioned is whether the **polarisation characteristic of the antenna affects received signal quality beyond what the four parameters capture**.
 Gain, pattern, bandwidth and impedance say nothing about how an antenna behaves when the arriving signal's polarisation has been scrambled by the ionosphere, or when multipath delay has carved spectral nulls into the audio passband.

-Notably, there is an exception on common use in the VHF and above range; the crossed yagi.
+Notably, there is an exception in common use in the VHF and above range; the crossed yagi.
 These are commonly used and available to reduce the effects of Faraday rotation on satellite comms.
 This is an accepted practice.
-There is a clear similarity to NKO.
+This is evidence that polarisation mismatch and Faraday rotation matter in real radio systems.
+It is not a direct analogue of the NKO, which is a single passive antenna structure rather than a classical dual-channel or deliberately phased diversity system.

 This document examines that gap — and the NKO antenna exists precisely because of it.
 The NKO challenges the assumption that these four parameters are sufficient to describe antenna performance, and questions the orthodoxy that horizontal and vertical are the only choices that matter.
 It suggests that a hybrid antenna, deliberately combining both polarisations at a single feedpoint, can produce a qualitative improvement in received signal that no S-meter will show and no NEC model will predict.